sigstore/docs/content/en/cosign/verify.md

 ```shell
 $ cosign verify --key <key path>|<key url>|<kms uri> <image uri>
 ```
-## Keyless verification using OpenIDConnect
+## Keyless verification using OpenID Connect

 We'll use `user/demo` as our example image in the following commands and keyless signing where appropriate.